The Non-Abrasive Qualities of Fiber Laser Cleaning

 Rather than simply blasting an area with the beam, you can use very short, very precise and very controlled fiber laser beams to reach the depth that you wish to a high level of accuracy.
 The material that is below, say metal, won’t be negatively affected by the process either.

-If you would like to find out more about the non-abrasive qualities of fiber laser cleaning or would like more information on why our products are so great for this, then we would be more than happy to have a discussion.
+If you would like to find out more about the non-abrasive qualities of cleaning with lasers or would like more information on why our products are so great for this, then we would be more than happy to have a discussion.
 Please get in contact with us here.

 Image credit: DanChristian